 Basecamp caught up with University of Bristol alumni Adam Chambers, who has start-up business; Applichat.
 Adam won the Development Stage of the New Enterprise Competition and has shared some of his experiences below.

-Applichat source, automatically pre-screen, then assign job candidates from Facebook & Instagram to recruiters’ workflows.
+Applichat source, automatically pre-screen, then assign job candidates from Facebook and Instagram to recruiters’ workflows.

 Employers are waking up to the importance of equality and diversity in their graduate recruitment.
 According to the Institute of Student Employers, 76% of employers now consider social mobility to be a priority.